amorehead/realtor-estate-py/desktop_tk/README.md

 https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0.20190526.exe

-    (5) Right-click ZIP in your “Downloads” folder to “Extract All” to “Downloads”, not “realtor-estate-master”.
+    (5) Right-click ZIP in your “Downloads” folder to “Extract All” to “Downloads”, not “realtor-estate-py-master”.
 Otherwise, you will have two nested folders instead of one.

-    (6) After searching for and opening Command Prompt, run the following commands (only required once for setup): cd Downloads\realtor-estate-master, (required every time)
+    (6) After searching for and opening Command Prompt, run the following commands (only required once for setup): cd Downloads\realtor-estate-py-master, (required every time)

 pip3 install selenium-requests,